This former CIA analyst has signed big deals — and $40 million in new funding — for his internet monitoring startup

 One of these strategies involves hiring more salespeople.
 What will they be selling, collectively?
 An “automated global internet intelligence” platform, in a nutshell.
 Using technology that indexes every device on the public Internet every hour, Qadium uses the data to monitor the global internet for large organizations’ true network boundaries.
 In today’s day and age, they go well beyond the firewalls on which companies once relied, with risks that include shadow IT, misconfigurations in cloud hosting, lost devices owing to M&A events, and unauthorized or unmonitored IoT equipment.

-Taking it back a level, Qadium does what search companies do for the web by crawling web pages all the time, except Qadium is souring not just the web but streaming video and streaming audio, as well as a whole chunk of the internet that’s machine-to-machine communications, so its customers have a full, real-time picture of every thing that could impact them.
+Taking it back a level, Qadium does what search companies do for the web by crawling web pages all the time, except Qadium is scouring not just the web but streaming video and streaming audio, as well as a whole chunk of the internet that’s machine-to-machine communications, so its customers have a full, real-time picture of every thing that could impact them.
 (The company leases space in data centers around the world so it can communicate with the internet in different geographies.)

 Customers like what it’s selling.
 Subscriptions start at $250,000 per year and reach in some cases to more than $1 million annually.
 You can’t get away with those prices if your product doesn’t work.